germanattanasio/asp.netcore-watson-visual-recognition/README.md

 # Watson Visual Recognition ASP.NET Core Starter Application

-  The IBM Watson [Visual Recognition][service_url] service analyzes the visual content of images to understand the scene without any input text describing
+  The IBM Watson [Visual Recognition][service_url] and [Alchemy Vision][alchemy_vision_url] services analyze the visual content of images to understand them without any input text describing the images.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.